natescherer/postmodern-repo-copiertemplate/docs/installing_pipx.md

 # Installing pipx

-`pipx` is a package manager for Python that is designed to install command-line applications (which `Cookiecutter` and `cruft` both are).
+`pipx` is a package manager for Python that is designed to install command-line applications like `copier`.

 ## Linux